antaexyz/wallet-transfer/README.md

 2 - Rename the **.env.example** file to **.env** and add your api key

-3 - Installs packages with `yarn install`

-4 - Starts the server with `yarn nd`
+3 - Start the server with `yarn nd`